Fayetteville, Ark. – The Arkansas Razorbacks landed Alex Collins, the No. 1 running back in the nation, per 247Sports, on Monday night.

 In 2012 Collins proved his first year running with the pigskin was no fluke.
 Rushing for over 1,200 yards with 14 touchdowns in limited action, Collins became one of the top targets of every BCS program in Division-I.

 Collins officially visited Wisconsin on Oct.
 5, Florida State on Oct.
 12, Florida on Dec.
 14, Miami on Jan.
 18, and Arkansas received his fifth and final visit on Jan.
 25.

 Arkansas head coach Bret Bielema was able to talk Collins into using up two of his five official visits, one while coaching the Badgers and the other after being named the head coach for the Razorbacks.

 Collins is the first five-star recruit the Hogs have signed since in-state cornerback Darius Winston signed in 2007.

-Topics: 2013 College Football Recruiting Updates, Alex Collins Commits To Arkansas, Arkansas Razorbacks, Florida Gators, Florida State Seminoles, Football, Miami Hurricanes, Running Back Alex Collins, Texas Longhorns, Wisconsin Badgers
+Tags: 2013 College Football Recruiting Updates Alex Collins Commits To Arkansas Arkansas Razorbacks Featured Florida Gators Florida State Seminoles Football Miami Hurricanes Popular Running Back Alex Collins Texas Longhorns Wisconsin Badgers